 School of Prof & Extd Studies

-Diane Lowenthal is the Associate Dean for Academic Programs in SPExS.
+Diane Lowenthal is the Senior Associate Dean in SPExS.
 She came to AU in 2000 to teach American Politics Seminars and supervise Research Projects for the Washington Semester Program.
 Prior to joining AU, Dr. Lowenthal taught American Politics courses (including Campaigns and Elections, Political Behavior, Political Psychology, and Women and Politics) at Bucknell University in Lewisburg, PA.

 Dr. Lowenthal earned a PhD in Social and Decision Sciences from Carnegie Mellon University.
 Her doctoral dissertation, “What Voters Care About: How Electoral Context Influences Issue Salience in Political Campaigns," was funded by a National Science Foundation grant.